OpenPrinting/libcups/cups/cupspm.md

 of millimeters.

-The [`cupsGetDestMediaByName`](@@) and [`cupsGetDestMediaBySize`](@@) functions lookup the media size information using a standard media size name or dimensions in hundredths of millimeters:
+The [`cupsGetDestMediaByName`](@@) and [`cupsGetDestMediaBySize`](@@) functions lookup the media information using a standard media size name or dimensions in hundredths of millimeters:

 ```c
 bool